Best Online Course Creation Tools In 2023Platform Review

-A clear and consistent design gives your products a professional appearance and helps them stand out from the competition.
-You do not need to hire a graphics designer because many programs are straightforward to use on your phone or computer.
+A clear and consistent design makes your product seem more professional and helps it set itself apart from the competition.
+You don't need to pay for graphic design because many apps are easy to use on the web and/or your smartphone.

 Canva will be one of the essential course creation software in your arsenal as an online course creator.
 It's a super simple and affordable tool.
 It allows non-designers to create visually appealing, high-quality graphics easily, and it should cover nearly all of your course's design needs.

 You can, for example, use it to create your brand logo, video overlays, and course thumbnails.
 Alternatively, you can use it to create graphics for your online course page, newsletters, social media campaigns, and so on.
 It even has a free online video editor that makes creating short videos a breeze.